redox-os/website/content/news/this-month-251031.md

 - (drivers) bjorn3 fixed a boot hang by removing an useless loop in the `driver-block` library
 - (drivers) Wildan Mubarok updated the example driver to use the `redox-scheme`, `redox-daemon` and `redox-event` libraries (up-to-date driver)
+- (drivers) Jeremy Soller implemented timeouts in the AHCI driver to ignore infinite loop bugs and allow boot to continue
+- (drivers) Jeremy Soller implemented an unique log file per-driver

 ## System Improvements